libgdx/gdx-liftoff/Troubleshooting.md

 You could instead change your dependency on VisUI to a known-working commit on JitPack if you encounter any issues:

-`implementation "com.github.kotcrab.vis-ui:vis-ui:1aef382077"`
+`implementation "com.github.kotcrab.vis-ui:vis-ui:1f8b37a24b"`

-Which gets a sort-of-recent commit built by JitPack, and that code has a fix for 1.5.3 that makes it compatible with Construo (and with jlink in general).
-Using 1.5.7 is probably a better idea unless some new issue surfaces.
-The VisUI 1.5.7 version is currently used by Liftoff when 1.14.0 is used, because VisUI 1.5.7 uses libGDX 1.13.5 or newer.
-Actually using libGDX 1.13.5 exactly would be a bad idea because of issues it has on Android, but because 1.14.0 will take priority, it should work reasonably well with the newer VisUI.
+Which gets a recent commit built by JitPack, and that code has fixes from after 1.5.7 that make it compatible with libGDX 1.14.0 and Construo.
 You may need to call `VisUI.setSkipGdxVersionCheck(true);` before calling `VisUI.load()`.

 Other dependencies may also have issues, but no one has found them yet.